 by Nick Gisburne

-The Quintocrats of Justice take their seats,
+The Quintocrats of Justice leave their seats

-Already, from the filth-infested streets,
+Already, in these filth-infested streets,

 They motion that the young defendant’s cage